Varsini-Sakthi/healthcare-utilization-prediction/README.md

 3. **Model**: `GradientBoostingClassifier` (scikit-learn) in a `Pipeline` with `StandardScaler` + `OneHotEncoder`.
-Hyperparameters (`n_estimators`, `max_depth`, `learning_rate`, `subsample`) selected by 5-fold stratified CV, **scored on ROC-AUC**, not accuracy. with a 20%-prevalence outcome, optimizing for accuracy directly biases the search toward the majority class.
+Hyperparameters (`n_estimators`, `max_depth`, `learning_rate`, `subsample`) selected by 5-fold stratified CV, **scored on ROC-AUC**, not accuracy, with a 20%-prevalence outcome, optimizing for accuracy directly biases the search toward the majority class.
 4. **Decision threshold**: chosen on the validation set only, by